nus-cs2103-AY2425S1/ip/docs/README.md

 Joseph helps you keep track of stuff, allowing you to:
 - Add and delete tasks
 - Mark and unmark tasks
-- Work with tasks of varying details
+- Work with tasks of varying details (ToDos, Deadlines, Events)

 ## Simple Commands